-B. 2015 Report Recommendations
+B. 2016 Report Recommendations for Calendar Year 2017

 The Council is pleased with the development of the system.
-Council recommendations for 2016 include:
+Council recommendations include:

-- Pursue legislative changes to remove the prescriptive language around the assessment of disparities in order to develop a more useful methodology; - Reconvene the disparities workgroup to establish the methodology for defining disparities and assessing performance; - Review existing child protection measures in light of changes resulting from the Governor's Task for on Child Protection; - Continue work toward adopting new measures in the areas of mental health, health care, and long-term care; - Continue to support ongoing efforts to simplify eligibility rules; - Provide input into information technology systems modernization efforts; - Establish a regular process for reviewing system outcomes, measures, and thresholds as part of a long-term strategic plan; and - Continue outreach efforts by visiting at least 20 counties per year.
+- Introduce a measure and/or a methodology for assessing disparities at the county level; - Continue work toward adopting new measures in the areas of mental health, health care, long-term care and disability services; - Support ongoing efforts to simplify eligibility rules; - Provide input into information technology systems modernization efforts; - Launch both an internal (DHS-focused) and an external (county-focused) system newsletter; - Introduce a visualization and analysis tool providing counties with secure data access; - Establish a regular process for reviewing and updating system outcomes, measures, and thresholds as part of a long-term strategic plan; and - Continue engagement efforts by visiting at least 20 counties per year.